o3de/o3de.org/content/docs/user-guide/programming/serialization/json-serialize-deserialize.md

 ---
+title: Serialize and Deserialize JSON Objects
-description: ' Serialize objects to JSON from the ALY; engine and load them back through deserialization. '
+description: Serialize objects to JSON from the O3DE engine and load them back through deserialization.
-title: Serialize and deserialize JSON objects
+weight: 300
 ---

  Once a class has been [registered with a serialization context](/docs/user-guide/programming/serialization/register-objects/) objects of that class can be serialized and deserialized.
 Objects are serialized to JSON with the `AZ::JsonSerialization::Store()` function, and deserialized from JSON with `AZ::JsonSerialization::Load()`.